-The vulnerability of the equipment (or system) to be protected is based on either an assessment of the standards that the equipment (or system) satisfy, or the results of independent evaluation (i.e., test) of a sample device.
+The vulnerability of the electronic device (or system) to be protected is based on either an assessment of the standards that the electronic device (or system) satisfy, or the results of independent evaluation (i.e., testing) of a sample device.

-The threat and vulnerability levels considered within this Recommendation reflect the technology levels current as of March 2004.
-Hence it is expected that this Recommendation will require periodic review in the light of the ongoing technological change in order to remain current.
+The threat and vulnerability levels considered within this Recommendation reflect the technology levels current as of 2012.
+Hence, it is expected that this Recommendation will require periodic review in the light of ongoing technological change in order to remain current.